 Assessment takes place through the completion of examinations, synoptic assessment, written assessment, homework and successful completion of industry placement.

-You will complete industry placement every week with our livestock on our Animal Centre as part of your professional development and a set number of hours industry placement externally (approximately 2 weeks, subject to confirmation).
+You will complete industry placement every week with our commercial livestock collection or our Animal Centre as part of your professional development and you will complete a set number of hours of industry placement externally (approximately 2 weeks, and 10 days subject to confirmation).